General Introduction to the North Sea

 Germany MSP for North Sea EEZ (2009)

 England MSP (regional MSP is under development for the North East Inshore Plan Area, North East Offshore Plan Area, South East Inshore Plan Area, South East Offshore Plan Area.
 The first plans, the East Marine Plans, were published in 2014.
-The second to be published will be the South Marine Plans.)
+The second plans, the South Marine Plans, were published in 2018.)

 Scotland (Regional MSP is being developed for 11 Scottish Marine Regions as set out by the Scottish Marine Regions Order 2015, with 5 of these included within the North Sea)

 The Netherlands Integrated Plan for the North Sea (2015) and the North Sea 2050 Spatial Agenda